 Practising the art of handmade collage since 2017 and member of the Birmingham Collage Collective since 2018 – bio here.
-I became addicted to analogue collage through artist Hazel Pitt's Exploring Photomontage course at the mac, followed by monthly sessions at Stirchley Collage Club.
-My old magazine collection from my years as a print journalist has come in very useful.
+I discovered a passion for analogue collage through artist Hazel Pitt's Exploring Photomontage course at the mac, followed by monthly sessions at Stirchley Collage Club.
+My magazine collection from many years as a print journalist has come in very useful.

 Works in progress and finished pieces are posted to @editoriat on Instagram.

 - Life on Lockdown – five collages included in Birmingham Museums Trust archive display at Thinktank; two collages included in Life on Lockdown video – exhibition/video, June 2021

 - Februllage – a collage a day challenge in response to prompts by Edinburgh Collage Collective and Scandinavian Collage Museum, February 2021

 - 'Toxic Hands', 'Distancing' and 'Dead Not Buried' – zine of Covid-19 collages by Ken Banks, August 2020

 - Community Routes collage booklet (PDF) – walk and collage kit project by Claire Cotterill for Roundhouse Birmingham and the Canal and River Trust, November 2020

 - Provide zine launch: Birmingham Collage Collective edition and group exhibition – Attic Brewery, November 2019

 - When In Birmingham and Eyelines & Skylines – CLIPS: Birmingham Collage Collective first group show, April 2019